Tour of Macedonia / Halkidiki / Chalkidiki 2025 : Bookings OPEN

 • Day 2 - Morning ride ~40km with a lovely lunch and massages on offer that afternoon

-• Day 3 - Ride to the Event hotel.
-Check-in and register for ToMH with massages on offer that afternoon
+• Day 3 - Register for ToMH with massages on offer that afternoon

-• Day 10 - Transfer and Riders depart from Thessaloniki
+• Day 10 - Riders depart from Thessaloniki

 For the Full Itineray - please email us